 Woodward was born in Iran where he spent his early youth and developed a fascination for languages and cultures of the world.
-As a result, he became fluent in Persian, French, and Arabic, studied a variety of other languages, and has traveled to over 50 countries.
-Following studies at Carleton College and the University of Washington, he received a National Resource Fellowship in Near Eastern Languages and Civilization.
+As a result, he became fluent in Persian, French, and Arabic, and studied a variety of other languages.
 Woodward holds four degrees from the University of Washington, including a Master of Education in Higher Education with a specialization in Teaching English as a Second Language, a Master of Arts in Near Eastern Languages and Civilization, a Bachelor of Arts in Linguistics, and a Bachelor of Arts in History.
-He began teaching ESL for Associates in Cultural Exchange (A.C.E.) in 1980 and moved into ESL administration for A.C.E. in 1987.
-Besides teaching for A.C.E., Woodward taught English as a foreign language at Kuwait University and has taught Modern Middle East History for Seattle Pacific University.

 Woodward is the U.S. Secretary of Commerce-appointed District Export Council for Washington State, a member of the Seattle International Affairs Advisory Board, founder of the Diplomacy Roundtable of the Rotary Club of Seattle, and a member of numerous boards and advisory boards for EdTech companies and social venture NGOs.
 In recent yeas Woodward served as the Sponsored Program Agency Liaison for NAFSA’s International Enrollment Management Knowledge Community as well as the Co-Chair for NAFSA’s Middle East Member Interest Group, as well as serving as a Commissioner for the Commission on English Language Program Accreditation (CEA).